norlab/LIS-546-SPR2021/content/linked-data.md

 }
 ```

-In this data we have attribute and value pairs like `name` and `Nic Weber`...
+In this data we have attribute and value pairs like `name` and `Nic Weber`.
 But our attributes don't mean anything to a machine.
 These are just objects that we, as data curators, have to know and understand in order to make sense of.

 If we use the JSON-LD `@Context` tag we can pull in a schema to give our attributes some semantic meaning.